maxi-ruano/maxi-ruano/README.md

-<h3> 👨🏻‍💻  Acerca de mí </h3>
+<h3> 👨🏻‍💻  About me </h3>

-- 🤔  Aprendiendo nuevas tecnologías y desarrollando constantemente
+- 🤔 Learning new technologies and constantly developing
-- 🎓 Actualmente estudiando el framework [Nextjs](https://nextjs.org)
+- 🎓 Currently studying the framework [Nextjs](https://nextjs.org)
-- 💼  Trabajando el frontend de un  proyecto grupal , encargado de la pagina [Aboutus](https://github.com/No-Country/Cohorte-1-G10)
+- 💼  Working the frontend of a group project, in charge of the page [Aboutus](https://github.com/No-Country/Cohorte-1-G10)